personium/personium-migration-tools/README.md

 #### Option

-- `--port` : You can specify the port which is used to connect elastic search
+- `--port` : Default value is set as `9200`.
+You can specify the port which is used to connect elastic search.